regeirk/pycwt/README.md

 ----------

-This module is based on routines provided by C. Torrence and G. P. Compo Compo available at <http://paos.colorado.edu/research/wavelets/>, on routines provided by A. Grinsted, J. Moore and S. Jevrejeva available at
+This module is based on routines provided by C. Torrence and G. P. Compo available at <http://paos.colorado.edu/research/wavelets/>, on routines provided by A. Grinsted, J. Moore and S. Jevrejeva available at
 <http://noc.ac.uk/using-science/crosswavelet-wavelet-coherence>, and
 on routines provided by A. Brazhe available at